cvdlab/larlib-literate/README.md

 4. Add the line `\input{ch_<name>.tex}` right before `\input{ch_utilities.tex}` inside `src/pkg/tex/book.tex`.

-5. Add the line `include("./<name>.jl")` anywhere inside the `@O lib/jl/LARLIB.jl` nuweb macro defined in `src/pkg/tex/ch_larlib.tex`.
+5. Add the line `include("./<name>.jl")` anywhere inside the `@O lib/jl/LARLIB.jl` nuweb macro defined at the beginning of `src/pkg/tex/ch_larlib.tex`.

+6. Add the line `include("./<name>.jl")` anywhere inside the `@O test/jl/runtests.jl` nuweb macro defined at the bottom of `src/pkg/tex/ch_larlib.tex`.

-6. Do a pull request.
+7. Do a pull request.
 If it gets accepted, we will take care of the insertion of your contribution inside the [LARLIB.jl package repo](https://github.com/cvdlab/LARLIB.jl).

 ### Makefile Usage